 The drugs most commonly used to treat mild to moderate Alzheimer's disease are donepezil (Aricept®), rivastigmine (Exelon®) and galantamine (ReminylTM).
-Another drug called memantine (Ebixa®) is also available for people in the middle to later stages of Alzheimer's disease.
+Memantine (Ebixa®) is available for people in the mid to later stages of Alzheimer's disease.

 Vascular dementia

 Aspirin is widely used to reduce the risk of further brain damage, including reducing the risk of strokes.
 There are also drugs available to control high blood pressure, to help prevent strokes and to treat diabetes and high cholesterol levels.